SunnyOswal/GoodToKnow/DevOps.md

 + In high performing organizations 'trust' plays a vital role.
 Culture is the first step in DevOps transformation.
 Then comes tools, processes and automation.

 + **3 principles of DevOps**
-  + Value Stream Mapping helps in establising the first way of DevOps which is FLOW from left to right.
+  + First way : Value Stream Mapping (FLOW from left to right).
-  + The second way of DevOps insists on amplifying short feedback loops from right to left.
+  + Second way : Insists on amplifying short feedback loops from right to left.

 + **5 values of DevOps**
   + **C**ulture, **A**utomation, **L**ean, **M**easurement and **S**haring